betrusted-io/betrusted-io.github.io/avalanche-noise.md

   the noise created by the avalanche diode.
 In Precursor, this is mitigated by putting a robust farday cage around the trusted domain; the amount of power required to induce this failure is probably high enough that it would damage other circuits and/or cause physical injury to nearby people.
+Compact circuit layouts like that empolyed in Precursor are also less sensitive to external noise, because the area of the loop to capture external field fluxes is that much smaller.
-- Some avalanche generators are known to be vulnerable to aging, but this is, anecdotally, linked to the use of NPN transistors as avalanche generators.
+- Some avalanche generators are known to be vulnerable to aging, but this is, at least anecdotally, linked to the use of NPN transistors as avalanche generators.
   In Precursor, we use a higher-voltage diode whose junction was explicitly engineered for the purpose of long-term operation in an avalanche mode.
 - Avalanche generators have an entropy output that changes with temperature.